Updated: Mar 15, 2021

-I put the SOAR process to work.
+I put the SOAR process (Six Steps to Overcome obstacles and Achieve Results) to work.
 My desired outcome was simple - find a way to manage our debt without losing our assets.

 I contacted each supplier and worked out a payment plan - I didn't wait for them to contact me.
 Those 30 and 60-day accounts stretched into 12 and 24-month accounts.
 Not one creditor added any interest or penalties.
 Situations occurred.
 When the time came that I couldn't make the next payment in full, I let them know in advance and we worked out a new arrangement.

 We phoned and or emailed each of our prior customers to let them know that we had moved the business into our home, and they were welcome to visit us there by appointment.
 Many of them came back to us.
 Especially our longarm quilting customers.
 Naturally, our customer base suffered since we lost walk in customers.
 You know, the difference between breakeven and a profit.